 Mr. Arbeene briefly described the concept of Floor Area Ratio, which Mr. Taylor noted does not apply to this bylaw.
-Mr. Charney notes Floor Area Ratio is a good way to standardize the zoning bylaw and provide more consistent guidelines.
+Mr. Chazen noted that Floor Area Ratio is classic measure of development density and it would be helpful to provide a Floor Area Ratio to developers.
+Mr. Arbeene notes Floor Area Ratio applies to other zoning districts.
+Mr. Charney noted standardizing Floor Area Ratio in the zoning bylaw may provide more consistent guidelines, an idea with which Mr. Chazen agreed.